Zeng Fanbo

-Zeng Fanbo (曾凡博; born 11 January 2003) is a Chinese professional basketball player, currently a free agent.
+Zeng Fanbo (曾凡博; born 11 January 2003) is a Chinese professional basketball player for the Beijing Ducks of the Chinese Basketball Association (CBA).
 Zeng committed to Gonzaga University in November 2020, but later instead chose to withdraw from his college choice and compete with NBA G League Ignite.
 Listed at 6 ft 10 in and 190 lbs, he plays the power forward and small forward positions.
 At the high school level, he played for Windermere Preparatory School in Windermere, Florida.
 Zeng was a consensus four-star recruit.

 Early life and high school career

 Zeng was born in Harbin in the Chinese province of Heilongjiang.
 At age eleven, he joined the youth program of the Beijing Ducks.
 For his freshman year of high school, Zeng moved to the United States, enrolling at Windermere Preparatory School in Windermere, Florida.
 As a sophomore, he averaged 15.5 points, 7.2 rebounds and 2.6 blocks per game, earning Class 3A All-State first team honors.
 He returned to China after the season and was unable to rejoin the team in his junior season due to COVID-19 travel restrictions.
 He also bypassed his senior year.